LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_Prefect.md

 In simpler terms, Prefect allows you to define a series of steps (called tasks) that are run in a specific order (called a flow) to achieve a certain outcome, like fetching data from an API, transforming it, and storing it in a database.

-Prefect is designed to make sure your workflows are robust, repeatable, and easy to monitor, even when something goes wrong.
+Prefect ensures your workflows are robust, repeatable, and easy to monitor, even when something goes wrong.

 ## Why Do We Need Prefect?

-As data-driven applications and services grow in complexity, the need to coordinate and automate various tasks becomes critical.
+As data-driven applications and services become complex, the need to coordinate and automate various tasks becomes critical.
 Managing these workflows manually or with simple scripts often leads to problems like:

 *   Tasks failing silently
 *   Difficulty in retrying failed operations